ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/indexes/using-dynamic-fields.java.markdown

 # Indexes: Dynamic Fields

-While strongly typed entities are well processed by LINQ expressions, some scenarios demand the use of dynamic properties.

-To support searching in object graphs they cannot have the entire structure declared upfront.
+{NOTE: }

+* In RavenDB different documents can have different shapes.
+  Documents are schemaless - new fields can be added or removed as needed.

+* For such dynamic data, you can define indexes with __dynamic-index-fields__.

+* This allows querying the index on fields that aren't yet known at index creation time,
+  which is very useful when working on highly dynamic systems.

+* Any value type can be indexed, string, number, date, etc.

+* An index definition can contain both dynamic-index-fields and regular-index-fields.

+{NOTE/}

+---

 RavenDB exposes an indexing API for creating fields dynamically.

 With this feature, you can search for documents using fields which are created on the fly.
 For example, consider a `Product` object that is declared as follows:

 {CODE:java dynamic_fields_1@Indexes\DynamicFields.java /}